 It is, quite literally, never mentioned that we’re dealing with the original Rex.
 Not once.
 It’s a fact lost on everyone but fans of the series — and if said fans hadn’t figured it out beforehand, it probably would’ve been lost on them, too, because the Rex doesn’t look much like her old self.
 Of course the animal would have aged in the twenty-two years since she first took Isla Nublar by storm, but there’s barely any familiarity in her appearance.
 She looks like a stranger, not an old friend.
 And when, at the film’s close, she looks down upon her domain reclaimed, even her most iconic roar is absent.

 Lack of familiarity, however, is just one issue with the Rex’s return.
-For me, its biggest problem by far is that its treated as a stereotypical hero moment.** Whilst it’s plausible that a fiercely territorial animal would take on the competition if you led it straight to it, the whole business with her bursting through the Spinosaurus skeleton is cheesy, and the shot that follows it awkward and unnatural-looking.
+For me, its biggest problem by far is that its treated as a stereotypical hero moment.** Whilst it’s plausible that a territorial animal would take on the competition if you led it straight to it, the whole business with her busting through the spinosaur skeleton is cheesy, and the shot that follows it awkward and unnatural-looking.

 The soundtrack doesn’t help here, either.
 It’s too on-the-nose, too heroic.

 An interesting note about that particular piece of soundtrack: originally, Giacchino had used a piece from the Jurassic Park score to herald the arrival of the Rex.
 When Trevorrow saw this, though, he vetoed it, encouraging Giacchino to use his own music.

 While this was a great gesture on Trevorrow’s part, and a fantastic show of faith in his composer, I can’t help but feel that it was the wrong decision.
 As much as I think the scene could, and should, have been handled differently, a triumphant statement of the original score might have made it a little more palatable.
 It would have worked well with one of the themes of that battle, too: the old taking on the new.